Elections in Jammu and Kashmir: State of Jammu and Kashmir electoral system

 The Constitution of India gives power to the Election Commission of India to oversee the establishment of the electoral roles as well as organize the elections to both the Legislative Assembly and Legislative Council in Jammu and Kashmir.

 Delimitation has taken place in the state in 1963, 1973 and 1995.
 The last delimitation in 1995 was based on the 1981 census.
 Following the 1995 delimitation the number of seats was increased from 76 to 87 (and an additional 24 seats reserved for areas under Pakistan).

 Elections to elect all the 111 members of the Legislative Assembly is based universal adult suffrage from people among the state constituencies.
 The Legislative Council (Vidhan Parishad) of Jammu and Kashmir has 36 members.
 Out of these 22 members are elected according to a "system of proportional representation by means of the single transferable vote", 6 members are elected from among members municipal council, town area committees, notified area committees, Panchayats and other bodies.

 Panchayat elections which are held for sarpanch and panch constituencies as part of the Panchayati Raj system in the state are held according to the provisions in the Jammu and Kashmir Panchayati Raj Act 1989.
 The authority to form the 'Panchayat Electoral Rolls' and to the conduct Panchayat elections are given to the Chief Electoral Officer, Jammu and Kashmir.
 Municipal elections in Jammu and Kashmir are conducted on the basis of the Jammu and Kashmir Municipal Act 2000.

 Union territory of Jammu and Kashmir electoral system

-A new delimitation process for the assembly constituencies of the Union Territory began in February-March 2020.
+A new delimitation process for the assembly constituencies of the Union Territory began in February–March 2020.
+It increased the strength of the elected members in the legislative assembly from 87 to 90.
 The COVID-19 pandemic in India as well as political participation issues delayed the progress.
 On 24 June 2021, Prime Minister Modi met with political leaders from the region signaling a renewed effort with the delimitation process.
 The Delimitation Commission is chaired by retired Supreme Court of India Justice Ranjana Prakash Desai.
 The delimitation is based on the 2011 census of India and is being undertaken as per the amended Delimitation Act, 2002 and the Jammu and Kashmir Reorganisation Act, 2019.
 There are 280 District Development Council (DDC) seats in the union territory equally divided between the Jammu and Kashmir regions.
 In each of the 20 districts of the union territory there are 14 constituencies.